rcabarrett/Public/README.md

 ## STANDARDS

 * Publication critical code must be reviewed and verified by people other than the original authors.
+* Subtrees are preferable to submodules, despite the potential for code redundancy.
+Not always possible (external Mercurial for example)
 * Commits should try to follow best practices:
 	* https://gist.github.com/adeekshith/cd4c95a064977cdc6c50
 * Documentation should be written in Markdown (pretty), reStructuredText (pretty + programmatic + complicated), or Latex (unusual for basic documentation but obviously the most powerful)